followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxTreeMap/1 Configuration/onNodesInitialized.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the [nodesInitialized](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Events/#nodesInitialized) event.
+A function that is executed only once, after the nodes are initialized.
 <!--/shortDescription-->

 <!--fullDescription-->
-Use this handler to perform certain operations on the node structure.
-It will be called once - at the beginning of the widget's lifetime.

-Within the handler, you can use the object passed to it as the parameter.
-Among the fields of this object, you can find the root node.
-Using the [getAllNodes()](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#getAllNodes), [getAllChildren()](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#getAllChildren) and [getChild(index)](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#getChildindex) methods of this node, you can access any other node in the widget.
-To learn about other available members of any node including the root node, refer to the description of the [Node](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/) object.
+Use this function to change the node structure.
+The root node is available via the **root** field of the function's parameter.
+Using the root node's [getAllNodes()](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#getAllNodes), [getAllChildren()](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#getAllChildren) and [getChild(index)](/Documentation/ApiReference/Data_Visualization_Widgets/dxTreeMap/Node/Methods/#getChildindex) methods, you can access any other node.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->